-Traditional water softening systems and salt-free water conditioning systems both address the issue of hardness minerals – calcium and magnesium - in water.
-The following information will help explain how they are the same, and how they are different.
+Traditional water softening systems and salt-free water conditioning systems both address the issue of water containing hardness minerals.
+To choose the best system for your needs, it's important to know how they are similar, and what the differences are between them.

 Why use a Water Softener or Water Conditioner?